 2. Reverse engineering the process

-Now you have a clear end goal in hand (nothing with a clear end goal worth doing).
+Now you have a clear end goal in hand (nothing without a clear end goal worth doing).
 Grab a pen and paper and write down that goal.
 Then, take a step back to see what is required to get there.
 Use the inspiration from the requirements you have defined previously.
 And continue until you reach the starting point of the workflow without the clutter.

 Another similar approach is a technique used by creative writers: while building the story, they start with the end and go backwards to create the structure, characters etc. You can use the same to build the flow of your work.